-- 32. On request, Admissions will provide feedback to unsuccessful applicants.
-Where a prospective student with a disability or special educational needs is unsuccessful because it is not possible to support them adequately, even with reasonable adjustments and after exploring alternative University programmes, Student Affairs will provide feedback which may include potential options elsewhere. - 33.
-We only consider appeals which are made: - a. against our final decision on an application; - b. made by the applicant in writing to the Head of Admissions; - c. received by the University within five working days of the date on which the University first informed the applicant of the final outcome of their application; and made on the following grounds: - i. relevant and material information was not made available to us at the time of application, through no fault of the applicant; and/or - ii. the way we dealt with the application differed materially and significantly from our written policy and procedure. - 34.
-The complaints procedure cannot be used to appeal against the outcome of an application - 35.
+- 30. On request, Admissions will provide feedback to unsuccessful applicants.
+Where a prospective student with a disability or special educational needs is unsuccessful because it is not possible to support them adequately, even with reasonable adjustments and after exploring alternative University programmes, Student Affairs will provide feedback which may include potential options elsewhere. - 31.
+The University only considers appeals which are made: - a. against a final decision on an application; - b. made by the applicant in writing to the Head of Admissions;

+- c. received by the University within five working days of the date on which the University first informed the applicant of the final outcome of their application; and made on the following grounds: - relevant and material information was not made available to the University at the time of application, through no fault of the applicant; and/or - ii. the way the University dealt with the application differed materially and significantly from written policy and procedure. - 32.
+The complaints procedure cannot be used to appeal against the outcome of an application - 33.
 For more information relating to admissions appeals and complaints, see Complaints Policy for Non Academic Related Matters.